-Mudloggers play a vital role in the drilling of oil and gas, gathering information and creating a detailed well log, so a passion for geology and excellent communication skills are required
+Mudloggers play a vital role in the drilling of oil and gas, gathering information from rock samples and creating a detailed well log

-As a mudlogger, you'll monitor and record drilling activity, providing information about the well status during the extraction of oil or gas.
+As a mudlogger, you'll monitor and record drilling activity, providing information to the drilling team about a well's status during the extraction of oil or gas.

 Drilling parameters that are monitored include: